TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-15-Analysing-16S-data-part-1.markdown

 This effectively creates a simple computational pipeline.
 As the resulting script does not contain any hardcoded sample names, it should be possible to run it on this and other datasets.
-In addition, reproducible code is essential for [robust computational analysis][nature-biotech]
+In addition, clear record of the code that has been run is essential for reproducible computational analysis.

 <br>
 <br>